hotosm/learnosm/_posts/sw/0200-12-05-glossary_sw.md

 Kifungu hiki kya LearnOSM kipo katika mchakato wa kutafsiriwa.
 Kama ungependa kusaidia katika kutafsiri tovuti hii, tafadhali tazama [CONTRIBUTING.md](https://github.com/hotosm/learnosm/blob/gh-pages/CONTRIBUTING.md).

->This glossary is in the process of being updated and has been compiled from numerous other sources including the [OpenStreetMap Wiki](http://wiki.openstreetmap.org/wiki/Main_Page) site and a guide written by Will Skora.
-Feel free to help us update it by reviewing [CONTRIBUTING.md](https://github.com/hotosm/learnosm/blob/gh-pages/CONTRIBUTING.md) for how to contribute to the site.
-> Reviewed 2015-07-18

 To easily search this Glossary, use the search feature within your browser, by holding down the control key and whilst doing so press the f key (usually described as **Ctrl+f**)